 Academic Senate for California Community Colleges (ASCCC)

-By Dan Crump, American River College and CCL Liaison to the ASCCC
+By Dan Crump, American River College, CCL Liaison to the ASCCC

 On the last day of Session, delegates voted on resolutions that will shape the positions and actions of the ASCCC.
 The full text of the resolutions is on the ASCCC website.

-It is always great to see fellow librarians at ASCCC events, and I saw several at Session): Stephanie Curry (Reedley College), Celia Huston (San Bernardino Valley College), Matt Magnuson (West Hills College-Coalinga), Cynthia Orozco (East Los Angeles College), Nancy Persons (Santa Rosa Junior College), Van Rider (Antelope Valley College), and Chisato Uyeki (Mt San Antonio College).
+It is always great to see fellow librarians at ASCCC events and I saw several at Session---Stephanie Curry (Reedley College), Celia Huston (San Bernardino Valley College), Matt Magnuson (West Hills College-Coalinga), Natalie Lopez (Crafton Hills College), and Nancy Persons (Santa Rosa Junior College).
 Apologies in advance if you were there and I haven’t acknowledged you.
-I will blame it on my senioritis and my being the “absent-minded professor”!
+I will blame it on my senioritis and my being the “absent-minded professor!”